Nozzexx/Oasis/README.md

   - Radiation levels
   - Atmospheric drag for different orbital altitudes
 - Predict space environment conditions

-### 3. Exoplanet Habitability Analysis
-- Habitability scoring model considering:
-  - Planet size and mass
-  - Orbital characteristics
-  - Star type and characteristics
-  - Presence of atmosphere (if detectable)
-- Predict potential habitability of exoplanets

-### 4. Data Visualization
-- Interactive visualizations of near-Earth space environments
-- Rating heatmap for different orbital regions
-- Visualizations of exoplanet systems
-- Habitability heatmap of known exoplanets
-- Comparative charts of exoplanet characteristics
+- Historical view of data over time

-### 5. User Interface
+### 3. User Interface
-- JavaFX-based GUI for intuitive interaction with the application
+- React-based GUI for intuitive interaction with the application
 - Dashboard for overview of key space environment and exoplanet data
 - Detailed views for in-depth analysis of specific datasets